ronickg/react-native-nitro-inspire-face/docs/docs/api/enums/DetectMode.md

 ### ALWAYS_DETECT

-- **Description**: Image detection mode that always detects faces, suitable for static images.
+- Image detection mode that always detects faces, suitable for static images.

 ### LIGHT_TRACK

-- **Description**: Video detection mode with face tracking, ideal for video streaming and front camera applications.
+- Video detection mode with face tracking, ideal for video streaming and front camera applications.

 ### TRACK_BY_DETECTION

-- **Description**: Video detection mode with face tracking, designed for high-resolution monitoring and capturing.
+- Video detection mode with face tracking, designed for high-resolution monitoring and capturing.
 Requires specific compile-time options to be enabled.